 Controlled Goods Agreement

 The enforcement agent may enter into a Controlled Goods Agreement where the agent makes a list of your possessions that is equal in value to your debt.
 If your possessions are subject to a Controlled Goods Agreement, you cannot dispose of or sell them without the agent's permission.
-If you do not sign the Controlled Goods Agreement the agent can take your goods whilst they are at the property.
+If you do not sign the Controlled Goods Agreement the agent can take your possessions while they are at the property.

 Sale and removal of goods